2026 Tampa Bay Rays season

-The 2026 Tampa Bay Rays season will be the 29th season of the Tampa Bay Rays franchise, as members of Major League Baseball's American League East Division.
-It will be the Rays' first season under the ownership of Patrick Zalupski.
+The 2026 Tampa Bay Rays season is the 29th season of the Tampa Bay Rays franchise, as members of Major League Baseball's American League East Division.
+It is the Rays' first season under the ownership of Patrick Zalupski.

-The Rays will return to Tropicana Field for their 2026 campaign after spending one year away in 2025 at George M. Steinbrenner Field due to storm damage to Tropicana Field caused by Hurricane Milton.
+The Rays returned to Tropicana Field in 2026 after spending one year away in 2025 at George M. Steinbrenner Field due to storm damage to Tropicana Field caused by Hurricane Milton.

+On August 24, the Rays won their 78th game, guaranteeing a better total than their 77–85 record from last year following a 4–1 victory over the Detroit Tigers.
+The Rays then became the first team to clinch a playoff berth in 2026 on September 11 after third baseman Junior Caminero hit a walk-off two-run home run against the Houston Astros for a 3–1 victory.
+On September 22, the Rays were victorious against the New York Yankees with a score of 6–1 to clinch their first division title since 2021, and their fifth in franchise history.

+On August 28, Hillsborough County approved funding for the proposed new stadium in Tampa, which is set to open in time for the 2029 season.